Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 #### Allowing multi select

 A property can also be defined in a way that multiple values can be selected.
-To allow multiple selection, additionally `dataArray` should be `true`.
+To allow multiple selection, additionally `isArray` should be `true`.
 The following example creates a property `materials` where multiple values from the `materials` configurable enum can be selected.

 ```json